 This is just one scenario, but I learned how to use triggers and actions, how to move data between apps, how to use variables, and how to personalize the flow with routers and filters.
 And this is just scratching the surface!
 There are dozens of ways I could expand this scenario.

-For example, I could gather Claude's comprehensive analysis on top of the lead score data, providing my sales team with essential context for each prospect in one unified view.
+For example, I could gather Claude's comprehensive analysis on top of the lead score data.
+This would provide my sales team with essential context for each prospect in one unified view.

 Or I could add different modules for the three types of leads, personalizing the flow further: